 Admission Requirements for the MSN in Population Health with a Concentration in Emergency Management

 Applicants are admitted on a selective basis upon review of the completed application package.
 The Graduate Nursing Programs Admissions Committee will review applicant admission packets and determine eligibility for admission.
 The admissions committee will submit to the Director of Graduate Studies its recommendation on the admission of each candidate.
+Overall undergraduate GPA of 3.00 or higher on a 4.00 scale (cumulative or last 64 hours) is required.

 Students who are granted conditional admission must achieve a GPA of at least 3.00 on the first 12 graduate hours attempted.
 Failure to comply will result in the student being dismissed from the program.